Silver Criteria

 Dinosaur

-Dog walks on back legs unsupported for 4 steps.
+Dog walks on back legs unsupported for 1/2 (half) body length.

 Distance Behaviours (Silver)

-3 silver tricks from at least 10m away.
-Dog must stay in position and not move closer to the handler.
+Choose any 3 silver tricks to perform from at least 3m away.
 A mat or other placeholder can be used.

 Doggy Parkour